Star Formation and Chemical Enrichment in Protoclusters: Discussions

-The bottom panel in Fig.~\ref{fig:evolution_SFR_Mstar} shows the redshift evolution of the sum of the SFR of galaxies in each stellar mass range of the PC.
+The bottom panel in Fig.~\ref{fig:evolution_SFR_Mstar} shows the redshift evolution of the ratio of the sum of the SFR of galaxies in each stellar mass range $\mathrm{SFR}_{M_\star}$ to the total SFR of Core and PC, respectively.
 The different colors indicate different stellar mass ranges of the galaxy at each redshift as indicated in the legend, divided by $\mathrm{M}_\star\,=\, 10^8,\,10^9,\,10^{10},\,10^{11},\,10^{12}\,h^{-1}\Msun$.
-Cross-hatched regions indicate the total SFR in the Core.
-In other words, the total SFR in the cross-hatched region and its edge of the histogram corresponds to the SFR of the core and PC in Fig.~\ref{fig:evolution_SFR_Mstar}, respectively.
 We find that the lower mass galaxies dominate the total SFR at earlier times, because they form first in the CDM universe.
 Our simulation shows that low-mass galaxies with $10^{9}\,\leq\,(\mathrm{M}_\star/\Msun)\,\leq\,10^{10}$ account for $44\%$ of the total SFR in the PC at $z\,=\,6.0$.
 When the total SFR of the PC is highest ($z\,\leq\,3.3$), galaxies with $10^{10}\,\leq\,(\mathrm{M}_\star/\Msun)\,\leq\,10^{11}$ account for over half of the PC's SFR ($51\%$).
 In contrast, at $z=1.8$, where the total SFR of the Core is highest, the SFR of galaxies with $(\mathrm{M}_\star/\Msun)\,\geq\,10^{11}$ accounts for $78\%$ of the total SFR.
 The peak of the SFR for PC and Core is caused by the quenching of star formation in low-mass galaxies, and the SFR peak for the Core region is delayed compared to the PC, because the Core is relatively more affected by the massive galaxies' star formation.
+In our simulation, we observe a delay in the quenching of lower stellar mass galaxies in the PC compared to the Core, indicating the occurrence of environmental quenching.
 This quenching in low-mass galaxies may be caused by SN feedback, tidal effect \citep{Moore96Nature}, ram pressure stripping \citep{Gunn72}, and/or strangulation \citep{Larson80}.